Join our newsletter

 EO

-So your’re in school and doing comedy downtown.
+So you’re in school and doing comedy downtown.
 What was the scene like?
 Had you already been thinking about the structure of comedy and writing in that way, and were you reading any specific kinds of books?

 CY